webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Hooked-Blossom.md

 ---
 aliases:
 - Hooked Blossom
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/2
 - Creature/Armor/2
 - Creature/Health/6
-title: Hooked Blossom
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Hooked Blossom
 Hooked blossoms germinate almost like regular plants but can root even on constructed surfaces, including cement and sometimes metal.
 Rooted juveniles display pinkish flowers--which some equate to the color of an open wound--that give off an alluring perfume.
 If they mature, they uproot themselves, revealing an ambulatory body plated in a dull grey metallic hide and limbs that end in a single hook like digit.